iobis/manual/other_data_types.md

 #### Multimedia data (Acoustic, Imaging)

 If you have multimedia data (e.g. images, acoustic, video) that you want to publish alongside your dataset, you can do so by documenting information in the `associatedMedia` field in your Occurrence table.
-The usage of this field requires the media in question to be hosted somewhere, e.g., a publication, museum database, etc. Then you simply copy this link to the  `associatedMedia` field for a given occurrence.
+The usage of this field requires the media in question to be hosted somewhere with a persistent URL of the annotated image(s), e.g., a publication, museum database, etc. Then you simply copy this link to the  `associatedMedia` field for a given occurrence.
 You may also include a concatenated list if you need to list multiple sources.

 While there are Core types and extensions (e.g., [Audubon Core](https://rs.gbif.org/extension/ac/audubon_2020_10_06.xml) and [Simple Multimedia extension](https://rs.gbif.org/extension/gbif/1.0/multimedia.xml)) designed for image, video, and audio files, these data file types are not currently processed by OBIS.
 Thus for now we recommended to include links in the `associatedMedia` field.
 Stay tuned however, as OBIS is looking to incorporate the Simple Multimedia extension.

-For datasets with imaging or acoustic data, we strongly recommend including the following terms in your Occurrence table:
+[Martin-Cabrera et al., 2022](http://dx.doi.org/10.25607/OBP-1742) have produced a best practices for datasets with plankton imaging data that can also apply to acoustic and other imaging data types.
+Following their guidelines, we strongly recommend including the following terms in your Occurrence table for either of these data types:

+* [`basisOfRecord`](https://dwc.tdwg.org/terms/#dwc:basisOfRecord) - recommended best practice is to always use the term of `MachineObservation`, especially for imaging datasets derived from imaging instruments
 * [`identifiedBy`](https://dwc.tdwg.org/list/#dwc_identifiedBy) - name(s) of persons involved in verifying taxon identification, particularly if automatic identification was made by a software and then validated by a human
 * [`identificationVerificationStatus`](https://dwc.tdwg.org/list/#dwc_identificationVerificationStatus) - categorical indicator for the extent of taxonomic identification verification.
 Recommended to use PredictedByMachine or ValidatedByHuman
-* [`identificationReferences`](http://rs.tdwg.org/dwc/terms/identificationReferences) - references used in identification (e.g. citation and version of software that identified taxa)
+* [`identificationReferences`](http://rs.tdwg.org/dwc/terms/identificationReferences) - references used in identification (e.g. citation and version of software or algorithm that identified taxa)

+The fields `identifiedBy` and `identificationVerificationStatus` are crucial to indicate whether an observation has been validated, and by whom.
+These fields allow users to filter data when `basisOfRecord` = MachineObservation, so that they can be confident in the taxonomic identification when `identificationVerificationStatus` = ValidatedByHuman (Martin-Cabrera et al., 2022).

+The `identificationVerificationStatus` also has implications for documenting grouped occurrences, particularly for planktonic organisms.
+For example, if all identifications for a specific taxon in a sample has the same `identificationVerificationStatus`, you ony need **one** occurrence record with one associated unique occurrenceID.
+Then, the summed count or concentration for that taxon can be reported in the eMoF as, e.g. “Abundance of biological entity specified elsewhere per unit volume of the water body”.
+However, if individuals of a taxon have more than one `identificationVerificationStatus` (e.g. ValidatedByHuman and PredictedByMachine), you will need **two** occurrence records with associated unique occurrenceIDs.
+The two records will document the same taxon with different `identificationVericationStatus`, and with different summed concentrations of abundance reported in the eMoF.

 **Example Resources:**
-Martin-Cabrera et al. (2022) have created a best practices document for [plankton imaging data](https://repository.oceanbestpractices.org/handle/11329/1917) that you can also reference.
+Martin-Cabrera et al. (2022) have created a best practices document for [plankton imaging data](https://repository.oceanbestpractices.org/handle/11329/1917) that you can reference.
 To see an example imaging dataset implementing these best practices, see the supplementary material of [Establishing Plankton Imagery Dataflows Towards International Biodiversity Data Aggregators](https://biss.pensoft.net/article/94196/instance/7973477/).

 Data originating from ROV (Remote Operating Vehicle) observations may require additional processing.
 Ocean Networks Canada (ONC) is developing a [pipeline for publishing ROV data to OBIS](https://doi.org/10.1109/OCEANS47191.2022.9977379).
-ROV datasets should have an Event core that documents the hierarchical nature of ROV dives (e.g., ROV dives nested within a cruise), with Occurrence and eMoF extensions to record taxonomic and other measurement data e.g., from sensors.
+ROV datasets should have:

+* An Event core that documents the hierarchical nature of ROV dives (e.g., ROV dives nested within a cruise)
+* Occurrence and eMoF extensions to record taxonomic and other measurement data e.g., from sensors.

 ONC’s pipeline outlines the importance of including `identifiedBy` in order to vet taxon identifications by experts.

 #### Habitat data